telerik/blazor-docs/globalization/localization.md

 app.Run();
 ````

+### Step 2: Implement the UI culture storage (for example, a cookie)

->caption Step 2 - Sample controller for changing the thread UI culture and redirecting the user (a redirect is required by the framework)
+Sample controller for changing the thread UI culture and redirecting the user (a redirect is required by the framework):

 ````CS
 [Route("[controller]/[action]")]